bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 * download [Chest X-ray14](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345) dataset (download full `images/` directory and unzip all the data in it)
 * in `configs/data/nih.yaml`, change the **main_dir** parameter to the directory path where the dataset downloaded from the previous step is located
 * run `python run_training.py` in the following directory

+### In-depth description

+In this section we present a deeper explanation of the code structure:

+*